 I was not optimistic that she would do well in that she had been in pain for so long and did not seem open to engaging in a structured self-directed approach.
 Much to my surprise she worked with one of my colleagues and began to improve.
 I saw her on my schedule a few months ago and was curious why she was back.
 From a surgical perspective I had nothing to offer her.
 She was returning to thank me because she had gone to pain free.
 She was beside herself to the point of being euphoric.
 I have to admit that I did not blame her, as 55 years is a long time to suffer from chronic pain.
 I spent most of the visit calming her down.

 Learn to fail

 My first advice to anyone who experiences this sudden shift is to prepare to go back to being in pain.
 The pathways are permanent and will be triggered.
 Coming out of the pain pathways becomes a learned skill and you will figure out how to go into them less frequently and come out more quickly.
 Indeed, as I have followed her she has had significant recurrence of her symptoms several times – but she knows how to resolve them.
+Fail Well

-A year later she has remained essentially pain free and has stabilized with fewer highs and lows.
+Five years later she has remained essentially pain free and has stabilized with fewer highs and lows.
 She remains very excited about her new life.

 The enlightenment light and judgment mirror

 Last week she showed me two objects she carries around her neck.
 One is a small light and the other a mirror.
 Whenever she finds herself being judgmental she holds the mirror up in front of her.
 If she has a moment of insight she turns on the light.
 Both are great visual reminders of significant aspects of her journey.
 Not Being Judgmental